Steve Madden, Ltd.

-Steven Madden, Ltd., also known as Steve Madden, is a publicly traded company that designs and markets shoes and fashion accessories.
-Based in Long Island City, New York, the company's brands include Dolce Vita, Betsey Johnson, Blondo, Greats, BB Dakota and Mad Love.
+Steven Madden, Ltd. is a publicly traded company that designs and markets shoes and fashion accessories.
+Based in Long Island City, New York, the company's brands include Dolce Vita, Betsey Johnson, Blondo, BB Dakota and Mad Love.
 Steve Madden is also a licensee of various brands, including Anne Klein and Superga.

 History

 Businessman Steve Madden started the company with $1,100 in 1990 by selling shoes out of the trunk of his car to small Manhattan stores, where their chunky platform look attracted clothing designers, such as Betsey Johnson, who used them in their fashion shows.
 Steven Madden, Ltd. was incorporated in New York on July 9, 1990, and reincorporated under the same name in Delaware in November 1998.
 The company went public in 1993, underwritten through Stratton Oakmont.
-Steve Madden operates over 220 retail stores worldwide including eight Internet stores.
-The company reported net sales of US$1.98 billion for 2021.
+In December 2015, Steve Madden's Dutch operations were affected by the bankruptcy of Macintosh Retail Group.
+The company reported net sales of US$1.98 billion for 2023.